wyang342/schema-modifications/readme.md

 3. The `social` column also has some dirty data, some customers have entered their social with dashes, others without, others with spaces.
 We've decided to store only the numbers of a users social.
 Which means all `social` values should be exactly 9 characters.
 Change the column type to allow only 9 characters.
 4. The `account_number` column has the same issue, the city's account numbers are 14 characters.
 Update the column type.
 5. Someone forgot to add a `line_2` column, add one.
-6. The 'zip` column is currently an integer, but we're loosing digits from customers with zip codes that start with zeros.
+6. The `zip` column is currently an integer, but we're loosing digits from customers with zip codes that start with zeros.
 Change the column type appropriately.
 7. Remove the `current_balance_cents` column.
 It was added for performance reasons, but there's a bug in the application code and it's often out of date.

 ### statements